carbon-design-system/carbon-charts/packages/vue/README.md

 Read [here](https://carbon-design-system.github.io/carbon-charts/?path=/story/docs-getting-started--vue)

-## Codesandbox examples
+## CodeSandbox examples

 [Sample use cases can be seen here](https://carbon-design-system.github.io/carbon-charts/vue).

-**When opening the link above**, click on the **Edit on Codesandbox** button for each demo to see an isolated project showing you how to reproduce the demo.
+**When opening the link above**, click on the **Edit on CodeSandbox** button for each demo to see an isolated project showing you how to reproduce the demo.

 ## Charting data & options